Protecting your Business: Why have Restrictive Covenants?

 What are restrictive covenants?

-Restrictive covenants are terms of the employment contract through which an employee agrees not act in a specified manner once they have left employment.
+Restrictive covenants are terms employers may use in the employment contract to protect their business.
+The employee essentially agrees not to act in a specified manner once they have left your employment.

 Why it is important to have them?